bobby-tan/bobby-tan.github.io/_posts/2020-05-11-The Intuition-Behind-Gradient-Boosting-and-XGBoost.md

 ### An Ensemble of Weak Learners

-When trainining a new error-predicting model to predict a model's current errors, we regularize its complexity to prevent *overfitting*{% sidenote 'sn-two' 'A model which memorizes the errors for all of its training samples will have no use in the practical scenario.'%}.
+When training a new error-predicting model to predict a model's current errors, we regularize its complexity to prevent *overfitting*{% sidenote 'sn-two' 'A model which memorizes the errors for all of its training samples will have no use in the practical scenario.'%}.
 This regularized model will have *'errors'* when predicting the original model's *'errors'*.
 With reference to the <a href="#example">above example</a>, it might not necessarily predict 2.
-Since the new improved model's prediction depends on the new error-predicting model's prediction, it too, will have errors albeit lower than before.
+Since the new improved model's prediction depends on the new error-predicting model's prediction, it too will have errors albeit lower than before.

 To mitigate this, we perform 2 measures.
 First, we reduce our reliance or trust on any single error predictor by applying a small weight, *$$ \eta $$* (typically between 0 to 0.1) to its output.
 Then, instead of stopping after 1 iteration of improvement, we repeat the process multiple times, learning new error predictors for newly formed improved models till the accuracy or error is satisfactory.
 This is summed up using the equations below where $$ x $$ is an input.